The Turkish currency is collapsing. What is the impact ? - ExBulletin

 As a result, the Turkish lira, which had barely recovered from a currency crisis in 2018, weakened to record lows against the dollar and the euro.

 It crashed to a record low of 13.44 against the US currency on November 23 after Erdogan insisted there would be no turning back to his unconventional policies.
-On Tuesday, the pound fell again to an all-time low of 14 against the dollar after Erdogan reiterated the cuts will continue and amid signs that the US Federal Reserve to tighten credit for consumers and businesses as inflation rises.
+On Tuesday, the pound fell again to an all-time low of 14 against the dollar after Erdogan reiterated cuts will continue and amid signs the US Federal Reserve will tighten consumer and business credit as as inflation increases.

 The pound rallied slightly on Wednesday after the Central Bank of Turkey announced it was intervening in the forex market to stem volatility.